reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 Now you'll connect the `onSquareClick` prop to a function in the `Board` Component that you'll name `handleClick`.
-To connect `onSquareClick` to `handleClick` you'll pass a function to the `onSquareClick` prop of the first `Square` component:
+To connect `onSquareClick` to `handleClick` you'll pass a function to the `onSquareClick` prop of the first `Square` Component:

 ```js {7}
 export default function Board() {